 Jenny assumed the role of Deputy Director & Chief Financial Officer in January of 2020, after serving as Genesis Fund's Director of Finance and Administration since 2016.
 Jenny's past experience includes over a dozen years in both nonprofit management and community-based work.
 Jenny brings a particular interest in building strong internal financial and operational systems, as well as a passion for housing and community development she first cultivated as the leader of her college's campus chapter of Habitat for Humanity.
 Prior to joining the Genesis Fund, Jenny worked as Managing Director at the Environmental Health Strategy Center, as Organizing Director at the Maine People's Alliance, and as a staff person at the Center for Community Change.
 She has also served as Treasurer or finance committee member on several nonprofit boards.
 Jenny holds a B.A. from Dartmouth College and a Masters degree in Public Policy and Management from the Muskie School of Public Service at the University of Southern Maine.
-She has obtained a Certificate in Community Development Finance from the Carsey School of Public Policy at the University of New Hampshire and is a graduate of the Lift360 (Formerly Institute for Civic Leadership) Leadership Intensive.
+She obtained a Certificate in Community Development Finance from the Carsey School of Public Policy at the University of New Hampshire and is a graduate of the Lift360 (Formerly Institute for Civic Leadership) Leadership Intensive.